dineshkumarchauhan/Test1/README.md

+# About App
-# Test1 Demo is using technologies and pattern like Clean Architecture with MVVM, view binding.
+## Test1 Demo is using technologies and pattern like Clean Architecture with MVVM, view binding.
-# In this demo project using libs Repository, hilt, Coroutines and more.
+## In this demo project using libs hilt, Coroutines and more.

 # Installation
 ## Install the application, first asks for permission of accress of gallery images. if deny press it goes to settings screen and allow permission manualy.